You’re fully vaccinated against COVID-19. But now you’re hearing about breakthrough cases and you’re starting to wonder: Will this happen to me?

 Working together, we can break through the pandemic

 Thanks to the millions of people who got the COVID-19 vaccine, we made real progress in controlling the pandemic.
 While the new variants are making things more difficult, we can still beat COVID-19 if we work together.

-Even with breakthrough cases of COVID-19, getting the vaccine – and the COVID-19 booster shot when you’re eligible – is still the best thing to do to keep yourself and others healthy.
+Even with breakthrough cases of COVID-19, getting the vaccine and a COVID-19 booster shot is still the best thing to do to keep yourself and others healthy.
 Following updated masking recommendations should help, too.